Humza Yousaf 'confident' in achieving 800 doctor increase in Scotland by 2027 as GP satisfaction rates plummet

 Mr Yousaf added: “We are very confident that we will meet that 800 target by 2027.

-"We are building on a strong base already and if we can increase the number of GPS, increase the amount of other professionals within a GP practice and hope that all of that will help us meet the demand which is placed on GP services at the moment.”
+"We are building on a strong base already and if we can increase the number of GPS, increase the amount of other professionals within a GP practice, [we] hope that all of that will help us meet the demand which is placed on GP services at the moment.”